01 of 07

 The plum tree, Prunus, varies in height from eight feet to 35 feet.
 Most plum tree species have a spread ranging from 10 to 20 feet in width.Continue to 6 of 7 below.

 Virginia creeper, Parthenocissus quinquefolia, is a woody vine native to eastern and central North America.
 It is a climber and can quickly cover a tree or fence.
 The leaves are composed of five leaflets with a sawtooth edge joined from a central point on the leafstalk.

 The leaves turn a deep red to burgundy in the fall.
 When combined with an alum mordant, the leaves, twigs or fruit will produce a peach dye.Continue to 7 of 7 below.

 Weeping Willow Bark

-The weeping willow tree, Salix, grows to a height and width of 35-50' on average, with a weeping shape.
+The weeping willow tree, Salix, grows to a height and width of 35-50 feet on average, with a weeping shape.
 It loves to grow in full sun in moist soil.
-It is a brittle tree and drops lots of twigs and bark, which is great for making dye baths.
+It is a brittle tree and drops lots of twigs and bark, which are great for making dye baths.
 The wood and bark, when boiled in water, makes a peachy brown dye.